Monday, January 9, 2012

 https://www-forcedlandingcollection-se.translate.goog/USAAF/USAAF072-440620-flakhappy.html?_x_tr_sl=sv&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=op,sc

 Politz Mission, June 6, 1944.
-Plumes of smoke from 5 B-24s shot down off coast of Rugen.
+Plumes of smoke from 5 B-24s shot down off the coast of Rugen.

 Photo by Scott Hilliard, Waist Gunner "Dinky Duck" 706th Bomb Squadron

 During the raid, Sgt.
 Hilliard took photographs from his waist gunner position, and he is quoted in the above article as saying, "The speed with which they had taken out an entire B-24 Squadron shocked me.
-I never saw any planes burn or slowly fall out of formation, they were simply missing from the sky.
-When after a brief moment I caught my breath, I saw a number of plumes from the burning wreckage in the water below.
+I never saw any planes burn or slowly fall out of formation; they were simply missing from the sky.
+After a brief moment I caught my breath, I saw a number of plumes from the burning wreckage in the water below.
 I saw a couple of German motor boats driving around the smoldering wreckage.
 I picked up my K-20 camera and took some pictures of the columns of smoke."

 The above article also tells the compelling story of another B-24 on that raid, "Flak Happy," piloted by 1st Lt.
 Nicholas B. Kehoe II of the 856th Bomb Squadron, 492nd Bomb Group.
-The bomber was badly hit and on fire when Kehoe instructed his crew to bail out, but he was not sure they got that warning as the plane was full of smoke.
+The bomber was severely hit and on fire when Kehoe instructed his crew to bail out, but he was not sure they got that warning as the plane was full of smoke.
 When the smoke cleared, Kehoe found himself the only one left on board.
 He put the plane on autopilot and fought the flames.
-He was eventually able to get the plane over the Swedish border and bail out.
-He was picked up by locals and turned over to the Swedish Army.
-Of the other 10 crew members, eight were killed, and two were captured by the Germans.

 More information about the 446th Bombardment Group can be found at the Norfolk & Suffolk Aviation Museum website: http://www.aviationmuseum.net/ and at the 446th Bomb Group website: http://www.446bg.com/

-I assume that, if B-24 Dinky Duck survived the war, so did Sgt.
+I assume that if B-24 Dinky Duck survived the war, so did Sgt.
 Scott Hilliard, but I did not find any recent online references for him.
-I hope he had eat many Christmas dinners at home.
+I hope he had many Christmas dinners at home.
 (See note below.)
 If you have any more information about Sgt.
 Hilliard's life, please let us know.
 The V-mail to his mother is waiting for a family or museum home.

 Additional Information 1/10/2012: